This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Charleston, West Virginia cerebral palsy lawyers advocate for local children born with disabilities as a result of medical negligence and malpractice.
-Turn to one of these lawyers if your child received a diagnosis of cerebral palsy and you believe a medical professional is to blame.
+Charleston, West Virginia cerebral palsy lawyers advocate for local children born with disabilities caused by medical negligence and malpractice.
+Call a cerebral palsy lawyer if your child received a diagnosis of cerebral palsy and you believe a medical professional is to blame.

 Medical malpractice can happen to anyone.
 In legal terms, it refers to a medical professional’s negligent care that harms the patient and results in significant damages.
-A baby born with a disability might be a victim of medical malpractice.
+For example, a baby born with a disability might be a victim of medical malpractice.

 Babies are particularly vulnerable to brain damage before, during, and after delivery.
 Their brains are susceptible to damage from illness, toxins, and physical trauma.
 Brain damage at this young age causes cerebral palsy, a lifelong condition.